dorado-ai-devops/devops-ai-lab/README_ENG.md

 ## 🧱 Main Components

 - 🔍 [`ai-log-analyzer-devops`](https://github.com/dorado-ai-devops/ai-log-analyzer-devops)
-  Intelligent log analysis for Jenkins, Kubernetes, and CI/CD pipelines using LLMs.
+  Intelligent log analysis for Jenkins, Kubernetes, and CI/CD pipelines using LLMs (OpenAI remote API & Local Ollama inside Kubernetes)

+- 🧠 `ollama` – Local LLM server
+  Deployed as a containerized service within the cluster, allowing offline analysis using models like LLaMA3 or Phi-3.

 - 📦 `helm-linter-ai` *(coming soon)*
   Semantic and structural validation of Helm charts using LLMs.